 Three-classes data is an attempt to improve expression and problem solving over two-classes data.
 However, three-classes data does not have sufficient biological significance and provides limited biological information.
 This means that predicting the type of DDI can be useful, but it is not clear at what stage of the pharmacokinetic or pharmacodynamic stages this DDI occurred.
 Therefore, it is suggested to collect datasets with degressive and enhancive labels from each of the pharmacokinetic and pharmacodynamic steps.
 In this case, more meaningful models in terms of pharmacology and machine learning may be designed and built.
-Results from these models will more important to pharmacists and will be more useful for further steps with human health aim.
+Results from these models will be more important to pharmacists and will be more useful for further steps in human health aim.

+As future work, authors are also evaluating the possibility of extending the research by combining the results here presented with the results achieved within the Smart4Health project regarding pharmacogenomics for personalized health [c] to study DDI mechanisms in specific patient profiles and contribute to the development of personalized treatment schemes.

 Appendix

-Text for this section. . .

-21

-Acknowledgements

-The author would like to thank the reviewers for their constructive comments that help make the paper much clearer.

 Funding

-Text for this section. . .

-Abbreviations

-DDI:Drug-drug interactions; CV:cross-validation; SNF:Similarity Network Fusion;
+This work was partially funded by the European Union’s Horizon 2020 research and innovation program in the scope of the Smart4Health under grant agreement No 826117 and by the Portuguese FCT program, Center of Technology and Systems (CTS) UIDB/00066/2020 / UIDP/00066/2020.

 Availability of data and materials

-the code and data is available at GitHub page of SNF-CNN code and data (https://github.com/aminkhod/DDI-Project)
+The code and data are available on the GitHub page of SNF-CNN code and data (https://github.com/aminkhod/DDI-Project)

-Ethics approval and consent to participate

-The authors declare that they have consenting to participate.

-Competing interests

-The authors declare that they have no competing interests.

-Consent for publication

-The authors declare that they have consenting to publication.

-Authors’ contributions

-Bl conceived and designed the experiments, draft the manuscript, and analyzed the results.
-MAK contributed

-materials/analysis tools and developed the codes used in the analysis.
-CE is the corresponding author.
-All authors

-read and approved the final manuscript.

-Author details
+Author Details

 1-Universidade NOVA de Lisboa, NOVA School of Science and Technology (FCT NOVA) / Uninova, Center of Technology and Systems